bahrus/xtal-sip/README.md

 There's a little bit of redundancy above, so as not to break compatibility with bundlers / polyfills.

-If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then evaluate the first element of the array.
-If an element matches the second option (element-2), evaluate the second element of the array.
+If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then move on to the second element of the array, that only that builds on import maps:

+Since we matched on my-element-1, evaluate the first element of the dynamic import array.
+If an element matches the second option (my-element-2), evaluate the second element of the array.
 Etc.

 ## Preemptive Loading